 There is something symbolic about helping victims of crime or accidents restore their bodies, while also healing the anxieties, frustrations and emotional scars.

-Truly remarkable reconstructive work is a combination of skill, experience and artistry – and, as a triple-board-certified Tampa plastic surgeon, Dr. David Halpern possesses all three.
+Truly remarkable reconstructive work is a combination of skill, experience and artistry – and, as a triple-board-certified plastic surgeon, Dr. David Halpern possesses all three.
 He received board certification from the American Board of Plastic and Reconstructive Surgeons, as well as the American Board of Surgeons in: Plastic and Reconstructive Surgery, General Surgery and Micro-Hand Surgery.

 Here is more information on a few of his specialties:

 Hand surgeries are one of the most common types of reconstructive surgery, with about 100,000 procedures done a year.
 A reconstructive surgeon often has to repair broken bones and torn tendons or ligaments, release trapped nerves, address joint degeneration, and reattach missing fingers.
 Since participating in a one-year fellowship at the world-renowned Columbia-Presbyterian Hospital, Dr. David Halpern has been part of the on-call “complex hand trauma team” at Tampa General Hospital for over 15 years.

 More than 100,000 laceration repairs are done in America following blunt trauma or cuts from sharp objects.
 These surgeries are most commonly performed on the face, scalp and hands.
 Deep cuts that can’t be healed with bandages are treated surgically with sutures.
 Sometimes the cuts go beyond superficial skin with the need for deep repair of tendons, nerves, muscle and bone.
 Dr. Halpern regularly attends advanced training sessions in the latest tissue regeneration and skin grafting techniques.